Yoshi's Story: Development

 Originally titled Yoshi's Island 64 for the 64DD floppy drive and then moved to cartridge instead, the game was developed by the Yoshi's Island team, directed by Hideki Konno and produced by Takashi Tezuka.
 With the first promotional video clip from the game being revealed at Nintendo Space World in November 1996, Yoshi's Island 64 presented lush, colorful worlds of pre-rendered 3D graphics and polygonal animations, also demonstrating the Nintendo 64's ability to run 2D games.
 Shigeru Miyamoto said the 2D format was necessary to create the artistic style of graphics the development team wanted.
 Nintendo described the game as "2.5D".
 The game's title was eventually changed to Yoshi's Story, being announced in August 1997, with a release of promotional screenshots from upcoming games.
 Shortly after, the game was noted to be getting a memory expansion, extending from 96 to 128 megabits.
 The completed game was unveiled at Nintendo Space World in November 1997.

 With the game's initial release hitting Japan on December 21, 1997, the international release was delayed from the fourth quarter of 1997 to February 9, 1998.
-Reviews from the press said the game was too easy and little rewarding.
+Reviews from the press said the game was too easy and unrewarding.
 Nintendo of America would thus demand the difficulty bar of the game to be raised.
 With extra time to polish the game, several changes were made to the international release, including graphical cleanup; the addition of white fences on cardboard courses; Egg Blocks with colors matching the Yoshi in play; new locations for some items; a slightly different ending when the player finishes a course with only melons; and additional secrets, including hidden coin formations that spell out letters.
 Furthermore, the updated version also added a save feature to Story Mode, allowing the player to continue the game from the last page reached.